gc-proto/gc-proto.github.io/accessibility/documentation-03.md

     <h3>Create a metadata record on open.canada.ca</h3>
     <p>To ensure your institutional accessibility plan is included in the central index on open.canada.ca, you need to submit a metadata record:</p>
     <ol>
-      <li>Create a <a href="http://registry.open.canada.ca/">registry account</a>: select <b>Request an Account</b>.
+      <li>Create a <a href="http://registry.open.canada.ca/">registry account</a>: select <strong>Request an Account</strong>.
 It can take up to 24 hours for the account to be activated.</li>
       <li>Once your account has been created, you will be able to create your record by populating the required metadata.<br>
-        <b>Note</b>: you will require your institution’s IMSO approval for releasing a record.
+        <strong>Note</strong>: you will require your institution’s IMSO approval for releasing a record.
 Once approval is given, you will not require an additional approval for future updates.
 We do not require you to provide the approval to us.</li>
-      <li>Select <b>Create Open Information Asset</b> on the registry landing page.</li>
+      <li>Select <strong>Create Open Information Asset</strong> on the registry landing page.</li>
-      <li>Select <b>Institutional Accessibility Plans</b> from the dropdown and complete the metadata fields.<br>
+      <li>Select <strong>Institutional Accessibility Plans</strong> from the dropdown and complete the metadata fields.<br>
         This form allows you to describe each resource assigned to a dataset or asset.</li>
     </ol>
     <p>Once completed, your record will be placed in the Open Government Registry publishing queue for review and publication within 24 hours.</p>